If you’re in the market for an affordable, space-saving squat rack, Titan Fitness might have what you’re looking for.

 I can’t say they’re known for making the highest-end equipment (they aren’t Rogue Fitness), but their products are usually pretty impressive for the price.

-The X-3 is the highest-end of their folding racks.
+The X-3 is the highest-end of their folding racks (and they also offer non-folding versions of the X-3 Series Power Rack).

 - 11 guage, 3″x3″ steel columns